-Ok so here comes a bit of bad news.
 Hoya Kentiana can be a bit of a drama queen plant.
-Any sudden change in water, humidity, or temperature or any kind of other stress could send this plant into partial dormancy and make it stagnate growth wise for weeks or even months.
+Any sudden change in water, humidity, or temperature, or any other stress could send this plant into partial dormancy and make it stagnate growth-wise for weeks or even months.

 This is also why someone in a temperate climate will see their Hoya Kentiana is not growing with as much success as someone living in a tropical or subtropical climate.

-Keep this bit of information in mind so you don’t become worried if your plant stagnates after being moved indoors or outdoors or just after you brought it home from the store.
+Keep this bit of information in mind so you don’t become worried if your plant stagnates after being moved indoors or outdoors or just after you bring it home from the store.

 You might also be tempted to prune your Hoya Kentiana to encourage new growth as you would with a devil’s ivy or other vines, but unfortunately, this is not a good strategy and will not help you much.

-You can still remove any tendrils or shoots that don’t have any leaves on them in the spring so it looks nicer, but don’t expect a growth spurt.
+You can still remove any tendrils or shoots that don’t have leaves in the spring, so it looks nicer, but don’t expect a growth spurt.

 The important bit of information here is that Hoya Kentiana flowers from spurs.